 - A Collaboration Agreement is the simplest research collaboration agreement;

 - A Cooperative Research and Development Agreement (CRADA) allows you to more broadly negotiate terms and conditions and provide resources;

-- A Clinical Trial Agreement (CTA) is designed to address the unique demands of performing clinical research on patients.
-A CTA defines who will perform the trials, who is responsible for providing the drug or other materials needed, as well as detailed terms assigning responsibility for complying with Federal regulations on protecting human subjects.
+- A Clinical Trial Agreement (CTA) defines: who will perform the trials; who is responsible for providing the drug(s) or other materials; and who has responsibility for complying with Federal regulations on protecting human subjects;